nextcloud/calendar/3rdparty/restangular/README.md

 #### setParentless
 Use this property to control whether Restangularized elements to have a parent or not.
 So, for example if you get an account and then get a nested list of buildings, you may want the buildings URL to be simple `/buildings/123` instead of `/accounts/123/buildings/123`.
 This property lets you do that.

-This method accepts 2 parameters:
+This method accepts 1 parameter, it could be:

 * Boolean: Specifies if all elements should be parentless or not
 * Array: Specifies the routes (types) of all elements that should be parentless.
 For example `['buildings']`